 The third generation of computers was based on the Integrated Circuits which replaced the transistors in the second generation.
-The various advantages in the third generation of computer due to Integrated circuits were increased processing speed, less power consumption, less heat generation, reduced size of the system, greater storage capacity, portability, etc. Due to all these reasons the third generations of computers were an instant commercial success.
+The various advantages in the 3rd Generations of computer due to Integrated circuits were increased processing speed, less power consumption, less heat generation, reduced size of the system, greater storage capacity, portability, etc. Due to all these reasons the third generations of computers were an instant commercial success.
 Let’s discuss the features, advantages, and disadvantages of the third generation of computers in more detail.

 Advantages of Third Generation Computer